m1el/m1el.github.io/coding-sewer-tales/004-you-are-using-it-wrong.md

 The problem was, I couldn't "jump to definition", because `ctags` crashed while indexing, and didn't work at all with how they used namespaces.  `grep` for the names returned an immense amount of garbage, because they were using the exact same names for different purposes all over the place.
 Visual Studio ran out of RAM on my machine.

 You could claim it was a skill issue.
 But this kind of roadblock has never happened to me before or after.
 And yes, N was right, access to the source code was not very productive.
-The only project which comes somewhat close is AVISynth, which used `boost` for everything, where a mismatch in a minor version of `boost::phoenix` caused 5 megabytes of compiler errors.

 But, I wasn't going to give up.
 "The strings for command line options are inside this binary.
 And I *will* find them."
 So I run `strings` on the file, and lo and behold, there are multiple strings looking like `/FOO` and `/BAR`, all bunched together.